Weobley High School

 Serious unacceptable behaviour may result in the establishment of a Governing Body Behaviour Panel to examine the future of an individual student at Weobley High School.
 One of the options considered by the panel will be the drawing up of a behaviour contract between the student, parent and school.

-From September 2012 in cases of permanent exclusion appeal panels will be replaced by independent review panels.
 If requested by a parent the local authority will be required to arrange an independent review panel to consider the decision of the governing body.
 The panel will not have the power to force the school to reinstate an excluded pupil.
 The school will investigate all possible ways to avoid permanent exclusion, including a managed move to another school.
 However, for pupils who persistently misbehave, permanent exclusion remains a possibility.